top of page

 WHAT IS DRY NEEDLING?

-Trigger Point Dry Needling (TDN) is a valuable treatment used to influence neuro-musculoskeletal related pain and muscle function related to myofascial trigger points or tender points within a taut band of muscle.
-Trigger point dry needling is an invasive procedure in which a very small diameter, solid, filiform needle is inserted directly into a myofascial trigger point.
+Dry Needling is a valuable treatment used to influence neuro-musculoskeletal related pain and muscle function related to myofascial trigger points or tender points within a taut band of muscle.
+Dry needling is a procedure in which a very small diameter, solid, filiform needle is inserted directly into a muscle.
 A trigger point consists of multiple contraction knots, which are related to the production and perpetuation of the pain cycle.
 It is called dry needling because it does not involve injection a wet substance.

 IS DRY NEEDLING THE SAME AS ACUPUNCTURE?

 There are many similarities and differences between dry needling and acupuncture.
 Since 2010, licensed physical therapists in Wisconsin joined a growing number of states that allow the use of dry needling within the physical therapist scope of practice.
 Physical therapists are not licensed acupuncturists and do not practice acupuncture.
-In contrast to most schools of acupuncture, dry needling is strictly based on Western medicine principles and research.
+In contrast to most schools of acupuncture, dry needling is strictly based on Western medicine principles, research and evidence.

 HOW DOES DRY NEEDLING WORK?